 On World Water Day, SHOPS Plus highlights the importance of increasing awareness, building sustainable markets, and expanding access to home water treatment products in order to achieve the goal of clean water and sanitation for all.

 Declared as one of the United Nation’s Sustainable Development Goals, access to potable water remains a challenge in many communities around the world.
-SHOPS Plus works with private sector companies and manufacturers in Afghanistan and Haiti to increase access to and the use of home water treatment products that, with proper and consistent use, could save the lives of millions of people every year.
+SHOPS Plus works with private sector companies and manufacturers in Haiti to increase access to and the use of home water treatment products that, with proper and consistent use, could save the lives of millions of people every year.

 Haiti: Building sustainable markets to ensure access to safe drinking water